HAWKES & Son hand horn conversion with F and Eb crooks

 PTH 1

-2 crooks: F, vintage, possibly Boosey, silver plated;
+2 crooks: F, vintage, possibly Boosey, bearing a

 Eb, modern, lacquered yellow brass.